prisma/prisma1/docs/1.9/04-Reference/03-Prisma-API/02-Concepts.md

 > In the future there might be support for more fine grained access control by introducing a concept of roles such as `["write:Log", "read:*"]`

-Here is the sample Payload of a JTW.
+Here is the sample Payload of a JWT.

 ```json
 {